Lalad/ginc/README.md

 Notice:

-Some parts of the code belong to other frameworks and are licenced under their own license.
+Some parts of the code belong to other frameworks and are licensed under their own licenses.

 Authors
 =======